Difference Between Outsourcing and Offshoring

-Offshoring and outsourcing are two tools of modern business and have proved to be a game changer in the modern day era.
-As the margins of the businesses have tightened and companies have taken the route to save cost and bring efficiencies in the business.
-In this article, we look at the key differences between Outsourcing vs Offshoring –
+Offshoring and outsourcing are two tools of modern business and have proved to be a game-changer in the modern-day era as the margins of the businesses have tightened and companies have taken the route to save cost and bring efficiencies in the business.

 What is Outsourcing?

 When a company outsources a service or a product it means that the company is not producing the service or a product themselves and have started to purchase that product or service from some vendor.